anegan-hub/Programming-Scripting/README.md

-The for loop iterates over the given sequence, Here the program is breaking down the read file 'moby-dick.txt to count the number of 'e' within the file.
+The for loop (outter loop) iterates over the given sequence, along with the nested loops (inner loops).
+Here the program is breaking down the read file 'moby-dick.txt to count the number of 'e' within the file.

 Reference: http://net-informations.com/python/file/split.htm